autops/awx-migrate/README.md

 Configuration
 -------------

-AWX - separately config how to connect to both the old and the new instance
+AWX - separately configure how to connect to both the old and the new instance

 * The AWX secret_key, used to encrypt and decrypt secrets
 * credentials for an AWX admin user
 * connection information and credentials to directly access the postgresql DB

-and this for both the source and destination AWX instance and it's postgresql database
+and this for both the source and destination AWX instance and its postgresql database

 How-to